 - ¼ cup canola oil plus more for grilling

-- ½ cup chopped cilantro plus whole leaves and
+- ½ cup chopped cilantro plus whole leaves and stems for serving

-- Cooked vermicelli noodles tossed with melted
+- Cooked rice vermicelli tossed with melted butter for serving, optional

-- Sliced cucumbers for serving
+- Sliced cucumbers for serving, optional

-- Prepare a charcoal or gas grill for high heat, making sure to clean grates and lightly slick them with a kitchen rag or brush dipped in canola oil.
-Meanwhile, thread the pork and stone fruit onto the skewers and place on a sheet pan — each pork plank will be best threaded on in wavelike fashion, multiple times.
+- Prepare a charcoal or gas grill for high heat, making sure to clean the grates and lightly slick them with a kitchen rag or brush dipped in canola oil.
+Thread the pork and stone fruit onto the skewers and place on a baking sheet.
+(Thread each pork plank in wavelike fashion, pushing it through the skewer a couple of times.)
 Drizzle enough canola oil over the skewers to oil them lightly but thoroughly.